EsratMaria/DeepQLearningAlgorithm_FrozenLake/README.md

 ## FrozenLake Game

 Imagine, you are standing on a frozen lake.
 The lake is not all frozen, there are some parts where the ice is very thin.
-You goal is to go from place S to G without falling into the holes.
+Your goal is to go from place S to G without falling into the holes.

 ![](images/frozenlake.png)